Pork and Choy Sum Stir-Fry Rice Noodles

 Instructions

-• Fill a pot half full of water, bring to a boil and turn off the heat.
+• Fill a medium pot half full of water, bring to a boil and turn off the heat.
 Add the rice noodles into the wok for 2 minutes or until the rice noodles are soft.
 Separate the noodles, drain the water and set aside.

-• Heat up a wok with 2 tablespoons of extra virgin olive oil, stir-fry the choy sum with 2 tablespoons of dry sherry on medium to high heat for 2 minutes or until choy sum are just cooked.
+• Heat up a non-stick wok with 2 tablespoons of extra virgin olive oil, stir-fry the choy sum with 2 tablespoons of dry sherry on medium to high heat for 2 minutes or until choy sum are just cooked.
 Remove and set aside.
 Clean wok with kitchen paper towel.

 • Heat up the wok again with 2 tablespoons of extra virgin olive oil, stir-fry the pork on medium to high heat for 3 minutes or until nearly cooked through.
 Remove pork and set aside.
 Discard pork juice.
 Clean wok with kitchen paper towel.

 • For stir-frying and combining the dish, heat up the wok with 2 tablespoons of extra virgin olive oil, add garlic and stir-fry until lightly golden on low heat.
 Return the pork and the noodles to the wok.
 Add the sauce, toss and mix well, stir-fry for another 2 minutes on medium to high heat.
-Lastly, add in the cooked choy sum, shredded carrots and bean sprouts, stir-fry for another 5 minutes or until the noodles are soft and ingredients are mixed through.
-Add salt to taste.

 Notes